-Almost every Christian is grieving about, or grappling with, the moral chaos that the late Ravi Zacharias left behind.
-That is not to mention “the scorn of the wicked” out there in the world, or the untold grief Mr. Zacharias’ wife and children must be going through right now.
+Almost every Christian is grieving about, or grappling with this sad story.
+Who knows if it is even completely true?
+Whatever the case, one can’t imagine the revelling of “the wicked” out there in the world, nor the untold grief Mrs. Zacharias and her children must be suffering right now.

-It now seems very clear that Ravi’s travels abroad were at least in part a pretext to visiting his many massage salons, to see his young female massage therapists, some of whom must have offered him more than relief for his back.
-He once stayed for over 250 days in an apartment in Bangkok, with his young Thai massage therapist occupying another apartment in the same building.
-Both apartments belonged to Zacharias.
-Everywhere Ravi went, he was in need of a massage, because of a sore back, or so he assured his board at RZIM in Atlanta.
+It is alleged that Ravi’s travels abroad were at least in part a pretext for visiting massage salons, so as to see his young female massage therapists, of whom some would have given him more than relief for his sore back.
+He allegedly stayed for over 250 days in an apartment in Bangkok, with his young Thai massage therapist occupying another apartment in the same building.
+Both apartments belonged to Mr. Zacharias.
+Everywhere Ravi went, he was in need of a massage for his sore back, or so he assured his board at RZIM in Atlanta.
 He even took a therapist along with him on many of his trips.

 What Scripture teaches us

-Our first observation should be this.
-Since when was it acceptable for a Christian man to frequent massage salons, with young ladies massaging his body, while he is only covered under a bathroom towel?
+Here is the missing part in the half dozen reports that I have read on this story.
+It seems no one was commenting on the idea of a Christian man frequenting massage salons überhaupt, with young ladies massaging his body, while he is only covered under a bathroom towel?
 I find it striking that nobody is commenting on this.
 Why is it strange?
-Because what Ravi did was tantamount to dancing on the edge of a smouldering volcano.
+Because doing so is tantamount to dancing on the edge of a smouldering volcano.
 It is not for no reason that the ancient Romans named the brightest and hottest planet in our solar system Venus, the goddess of love, sculpted as a very seductive woman.
 You go too close, you burn.

 The fact is, our Saviour would never have allowed, let alone advised, anyone of us to go there.
-Never.
-Mr. Zacharias behaviour came down to a flagrant abuse of his Christian liberty.
+Doing so is a flagrant abuse of Christian liberty.
 Moreover, it was foolishness plain and simple.
 Oh yes, we are all broken people by nature, capable of anything (as many blogs and videos rightly remind us), but Scripture has very little sympathy for you and me if we act like fools.

 If we are normal men, then one serious reading of Proverbs 2 or 5 or 7 would cure us from the folly of dancing on the edge of a volcano, or flirting with Venus.
-That is if we dare to heed the Holy Spirit’s warning in these passages.
-For how can Ravi’s love affair with massage salons possibly be reconciled with I Thessalonians 4?
-“It is God’s will… that you should avoid sexual immorality; that each of you should learn to control your own body in a way that is holy and honorable”.
+That is if we dare to heed the Holy Spirit’s warning in these passages, how could regular visits to massage salons possibly be reconciled with I Thessalonians 4?
+“It is God’s will… that you should avoid sexual immorality; that each of you should learn to control your own body in a way that is holy and honorable.”
 Or with the Messiah’s call to deny ourselves, to take up our cross and to follow him?
 What has happened to the apostle’s injunction to kill the deeds of the body through the power of the Spirit (Rom.
 8:14)?
 John Owen once wrote a treatise on that verse called The Mortification of Sin.
 We would be well advised to take this old Puritan classic up and read it thoughtfully.
 It is a powerful book.

 Testimony from the Third Century